MingxiYe/IcyChecker-Artifact/README.md

 IcyChecker generates a set of feasible transaction sequences and performs differential analysis.

 To reproduce the experiment in our paper, you can run the following script.
-This script internally executes `runIcyCheckerInBatch.py` to run IcyChecker on the Top 100 DApps.
+This script executes `runIcyCheckerInBatch.py` to internally run IcyChecker on the top 100 DApps.
 Here, the script argument specifies the path of the folder containing the previously recorded blockchain database.

 ```bash
 cd scripts